vidixha/small-vlm-doc-eval/report.md

 ## 11. Appendix: Full Result Tables

-These are the complete tables the analysis scripts emit; the body of the report quotes selected columns from them.
+These are the complete tables the analysis scripts emit and the body of the report quotes selected columns from them.

 ### A.1 Public benchmarks, all metrics